Tall tale

-A tall tale is a story with unbelievable elements, related as if it were true and factual.
-Some tall tales are exaggerations of actual events, for example fish stories ("the fish that got away") such as, "That fish was so big, why I tell ya', it nearly sank the boat when I pulled it in!"
+A tall tale is a story with unbelievable elements, told as if it were true and factual.
+Some tall tales are exaggerations of actual events, for example fish stories ("the fish that got away") such as, "That fish was so big it nearly sank the boat when I pulled it in!"
 Other tall tales are completely fictional tales set in a familiar setting, such as the European countryside, the American frontier, the Canadian Northwest, the Australian outback, or the beginning of the Industrial Revolution.

 Events are often told in a way that makes the narrator seem to have been a part of the story; the tone is generally good-natured.
 Legends are differentiated from tall tales primarily by age; many legends exaggerate the exploits of their heroes, but in tall tales the exaggeration looms large, to the extent of dominating the story.

 United States

 The tall tale has become a fundamental element of American folk literature.
 The tall tale's origins are seen in the bragging contests that often occurred when the rough men of the American frontier gathered.
 The tales of legendary figures of the Old West, some listed below, owe much to the style of tall tales.

-The semi-annual speech-contests held by Toastmasters International public-speaking clubs may include a tall-tales contest.
+In her book American Tall Tales, author Mary Pope Osborne states:Tall talk, or exaggerated storytelling, began in the 1800s as a way for Americans to come to terms with the vast and inhospitable lands they'd come to inhabit—thick, dark forests filled with bears and panthers; treeless, arid deserts and plains; towering mountains; and uncharted seacoasts.
+The heroes and heroines of the tales were like the land itself—gigantic, extravagant, restless, and flamboyant.The semi-annual speech-contests held by Toastmasters International public-speaking clubs may include a tall-tales contest.
 Each and every participating speaker is given three to five minutes to give a short speech of a tall-tale nature, and is then judged according to several factors.
 The winner proceeds to the next level of competition.
 The contest does not proceed beyond any participating district in the organization to the international level.

 The comic strip Non Sequitur (1992–present) sometimes features tall tales told by the character Captain Eddie; it is left up to the reader to decide if he is telling the truth, exaggerating a real event, or fabricating a story entirely.